yonasBSD/nerdlog/README.md

 ssh-ing directly to the nodes and analyzing syslog files using `bash` + `tail` + `head` + `awk` hacks.

 I said, a proof of concept.
-Most of the code is hard to read, no tests, poor error handling, etc.
+Implemented as fast as possible, a lot of code is hard to read, no tests, poor error handling, etc.

 But it works.
 It's pretty usable and surprisingly fast.